-Plaintiff's allegations aside, the evidence produced in this case demonstrates the City did not condone a code of silence in the relevant time period.
-CPD had Rules and Regulations that mandated the reporting of misconduct.
-(CSOF ¶¶ 77-79).
+Moreover, CPD had Rules and Regulations that mandated the reporting of misconduct.
+(CSOF ¶¶ 75-77).
 CPD Rule 14 prohibited members from making a false report, written or oral.
-(CSOF ¶79).
+(CSOF ¶77).
 CPD Rule 21 required officers to report promptly to the Department any information concerning any crime or other unlawful action.
 (Id.).
 CPD Rule 22 prohibited the failure to report to CPD any violation of its Rules and Regulations or any other improper conduct which is contrary to the policy, orders, or directives of the Department.
 (Id.).
 In addition, CPD G.O.
 93-03 "defines the responsibilities of Department members when allegations of misconduct come to their attention," and mandates that "Members who have knowledge of circumstances relating to a complaint will submit an individual written report to a supervisor before reporting off duty on the day the member becomes aware of the investigation."
-(CSOF ¶82).
-CPD
+(CSOF ¶80).
+CPD G.O.

-G.O.
 93-03 further directs: "When misconduct is observed or a complaint relative to misconduct is received by a non-supervisory member, such member will immediately notify a supervisory officer and prepare a written report to his commanding officer containing the information received, observations made, and action taken."
-(CSOF ¶83).
-The evidence thus establishes the City had a robust written policy expressly prohibiting a "code of silence" as it is described in the complaint.
+(CSOF ¶81).
+The evidence thus establishes the City had a clear written policy expressly prohibiting a "code of silence" as it is described in the complaint.

-Plaintiff's complaint offers a number of allegations in an attempt to create a "code of silence" claim, but none provides evidence sufficient to resist summary judgment.
-Plaintiff suggests former Chicago Mayor Rahm Emanuel in December 2015 "acknowledged" a code of silence within the Chicago Police Department.
-(Compl., ¶107).
+Plaintiffs' complaint offers a number of allegations in an attempt to create a "code of silence" claim, but none provides evidence sufficient to resist summary judgment.
+Plaintiffs suggest former Chicago Mayor Rahm Emanuel in December 2015 "acknowledged" a code of silence within the Chicago Police Department.
+(Compl., ¶65).
 This example is insufficient to demonstrate a genuine issue of material fact supporting Plaintiff's Monell claim.
-Mayor Emanuel's 2015 comments were made years after the events giving rise to Plaintiff's lawsuit.
-Accordingly, these allegations are too remote and not relevant to an alleged "code of silence" in 2004 or 2006.
+Mayor Emanuel's 2015 comments were made years after the events giving rise to Plaintiffs' lawsuit.
+Accordingly, these allegations are too remote and not relevant to an alleged "code of silence" in 2009.
 See Velez v.
 City of Chicago, No. 18 C 8144, 2023 WL 6388231, at 25 (N.D.
 Ill.
 Sept.
 30, 2023) (rejecting Mayor Emanuel's 2015 speech as relevant to a code of silence theory and recognizing those comments and other evidence "substantially pre-dates and post-dates the alleged misconduct against Velez in 2001, so the evidence is not relevant").
 Moreover, "Mayor Emanuel's statement was made in the context of an excessive force case involving a police shooting," which is not relevant here.
 Page v.
 City of Chicago, No. 19 C 7431, 2021 WL 365610, at 3 (N.D.
 Ill.
 Feb.
 3, 2021); Thomas v.
 City of Markham, No. 16 C 8107, 2017 WL 4340182, at 4 (N.D.
 Ill.
 Sept.
 29, 2017) ("allegations of general past misconduct or allegations of dissimilar incidents are not sufficient to allege a pervasive practice and a defendant's deliberate indifference to its consequences.") (cleaned up).
-Plaintiff has offered no evidence to establish the relevance of Mr. Emanuel's comments to his claims and cannot, as a matter of law, link comments from a 2015 speech to his 2003-04 or 2006-07 criminal proceedings.
+Plaintiffs have offered no evidence to establish the relevance of Mr. Emanuel's comments to their claims and cannot, as a matter of law, link comments from a 2015 speech to their 2009 arrests.